grame-cncm/faustdoc/src/tutorials/basic-osc.md

 ## Goals

 * Implementing a sine oscillator from scratch in Faust
-* Understand the relation between the sine function and the generated sound
+* Understand the relationship between the sine function and the generated sound
-* Use multiple sine oscillator to implement an additive synthesizer
+* Use multiple sine oscillators to implement an additive synthesizer
-* Use [SmartKeyboard](https://github.com/grame-cncm/faust/tree/master-dev/architecture/smartKeyboard) to produce polyphonic mobile apps to control this synth
+* Use [SmartKeyboard](https://github.com/grame-cncm/faust/tree/master-dev/architecture/smartKeyboard) to produce polyphonic mobile apps that control this synth

 ## Sine Function in Faust

-* The sine function in Faust works like on a calculator:
+* The sine function in Faust works like it does on a calculator:

 <!-- faust-run -->
 ```